justunsix/dotfiles/README.md

 ## How Dotfiles are Managed

 There are many ways to manage your dotfiles.
-I use Ansible inspired by [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook) which also installs and configures machines I used from scratch using package managers like apt, dnf, deb-get, chocolately, and nix.
+I use Ansible inspired by [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook) which also installs and configures machines I use from initial installation using package managers like apt, dnf, deb-get, chocolately, and nix.